-Recovery Media Builder can help you prepare our recovery environment either on a CD/DVD disc or a thumb drive.
+Recovery Media Builder can help you prepare the Linux/DOS or WinPE recovery environment either on a CD/DVD disc or a thumb drive.

 To automatically boot from the recovery media please make sure the on-board BIOS is set up to boot from CD/USB first.